Weidmuller Terminal Blocks in Nebraska

 Common replacement triggers include:

-• Heat discoloration: Heat marks can suggest overload, poor contact, or another condition that should be checked during electrical equipment maintenance.
+• Overheating concerns: Visible overheating signs may point to poor contact, overload, or another electrical concern that should be reviewed during electrical equipment maintenance.

 • Wiring congestion: If the panel has little room left, replacement work may need to account for wire routing, accessory fit, and future service access.